-10.2 Statement of compliance and basis of preparation
+10.1 Statement of compliance and basis of preparation

 The financial statements have been prepared in accordance with Cash-basis IPSAS financial reporting under the cash basis of accounting, as prescribed by the PSASB and set out in the accounting policy note below.
 This cash basis of accounting has been supplemented with accounting for; a) receivables that include imprests and salary advances and b) payables that include deposits and retentions.
 The financial statements comply with and conform to the form of presentation prescribed by the PSASB.
 The accounting policies adopted have been consistently applied to all the years presented.

-10.3 Reporting entity
+10.2 Reporting entity

-The financial statements are for Nuno - Modogashe Road Project under National Government of Kenya.
-The financial statements encompass the reporting entity as specified in the relevant legislation PFM Act 2012.
+The financial statements are for Nuno - Modogashe Road Project under the State Department of Infrastructure.
+The financial statements are for the reporting entity's Nuno - Modogashe Road Project as required by Section 81 of the PFM Act, 2012.

-10.3.1 Reporting currency
+10.3 Reporting currency

-The financial statements are presented in Kenya Shillings (KShs), which is the functional and reporting currency of the Project and all values are rounded to the nearest Kenya Shilling.
+The financial statements are presented in Kenya Shillings (KSh), which is the functional and reporting currency of the Project and all values are rounded to the nearest Kenya Shilling.

-a) Recognition of receipts
+10.4 Recognition of receipts

-The Project recognises all receipts from the various sources when the event occurs, and the related cash has actually been received by the Government.
+Nuno - Modogashe Road Project recognises all receipts from the various sources when the event occurs and the related cash has actually been received by the Government.